METALS-Cold weather heats up lead metal market

 * FREEZING TEMPERATURES: Much of the eastern United States is in the grips of a sustained cold spell.

-* DOLLAR UP: The dollar edged up on Thursday after upbeat U.S. data and supportive minutes from the Federal Reserve’s latest policy meeting helped it shake off recent weakness.
+* DOLLAR UP: The dollar extended gains on Thursday after upbeat U.S. data and supportive minutes from the Federal Reserve’s latest policy meeting helped it shake off recent weakness.

-* PRICES: LME copper added 1 percent to $7,225 a tonne, while LME aluminium, nickel and zinc were also modestly higher.
+* PRICES: LME copper added 0.3 percent to $7,167 a tonne, while LME aluminium, nickel and zinc all fell.

 * COBALT UNEASE: The emergence of two companies holding large amounts of cobalt on the London Metal Exchange is creating nervousness about price volatility among market participants as interest in the metal continues to soar.